Nuclear engineering is awesome

 The RPI LINAC: Much time spent in this building, a treacherous walk behind APhi.

-So many databases of nuclear data...thank you Fritz.
+So many databases of nuclear data...mostly Fritz.

 NIST Database: Attenuation Coefficients